cquijanoch/library/README.md

 The root pom.xml builds each of the subprojects

-==Quickstart
+##Quickstart
-.
-Import Projects.
+1. Import Projects.
-.
-Build pom.xml of root project.
+2. Build pom.xml of root project.
-.
-Run on Server (Wildfly20 tested) the subproject *library-ear*.
+3. Run on Server (Wildfly20 tested) the subproject *library-ear*.